jakn-dk/datasciencecoursera/README.md

 # datasciencecoursera
-Coursera online course in the Data Scientist's Toolbox
+Repo for the Coursera online course "The Data Scientist's Toolbox"